 Before construction and infrastructure projects start, it often proves necessary to characterise landscape features.
 This is to assess their suitability for design purposes.
 This could include attributes such as depth of drift cover to bedrock, body of water profiling and sediment thickness, or the extent of sink hole formation.

 Significant areas of voiding can be created where water under pressure has forced its way through masonry and brick linings.

 As a protected species, it is important to identify the existence and extent of any badger setts before commencing work.

-In addition, a number of the geophysical techniques applied in identifying the above features can also be used for the following: -
+Also, many geophysical techniques applied in identifying the above features can also be used for the following:

-Including the location of rebars, thereby enabling the planned location of exploratory boreholes, piling for new foundations and strength assessment, where no records are available.
+Including the location of rebars, thereby enabling the planned location of exploratory boreholes.
+Also piling for new foundations and strength assessment, where no records are available.

 High Frequency Structural Radar

-Identifying such building features as hidden flues and chimneys, embedded historic features and voiding caused by crumbling masonry and water ingress.
+Identifies building features as hidden flues and chimneys.
+Also embedded historic features and voiding caused by crumbling masonry and water ingress.